gbmhunter/blog/content/electronics/components/connectors/_index.md

 Mixing the two plating metals is not recommended!
 The corrosion rate is greatly increased when two dissimilar metals come into contact with each other (this is due to the difference in the metal's electrode potentials, which is +1.5V for gold, and only +0.15V for tin).

-{{< figure src="/images/electronics-components/gold-and-tin-plated-contacts.jpg" caption="You can see the difference between the gold and tin plated header connectors.
+{{< img src="gold-and-tin-plated-contacts.jpg" caption="You can see the difference between the gold and tin plated header connectors.
 Image from http://www.fischerelektronik.de/en/latest-news/press-releases/releases/smd-high-precision-male-header-with-2point54mm-grid-spacing-horizontal-design/."  width="900px" >}}

 ## Mass Pinned Header's